LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

 MultiCorridor is derived from RLlib's `simple corridor <https://github.com/ray-project/ray/blob/master/rllib/examples/custom_env.py#L65>`_, wherein agents must learn to move to the right to reach the end of the corridor.
-Our implementation provides the ability to instantiate multiple agents in the environment and restricts agents from occupying the same square.
+Our implementation provides the ability to instantiate multiple agents in the simulation and restricts agents from occupying the same square.
 Every agent is homogeneous: they all have the same action space, observation space, and objective function.